199911/hls-video-sharing/PITCHME.md

 Bit rate: Size of the data stream when the video is playing

+Note:

+Encode / Transcode: It may change the quality
+Encode ~= compile, convert raw video to some format can be played by common players Transcode ~= transpile, translate from one format to another Bit rate ~= video quality, units: kbps / mbps

++++

+## Live streaming introduction (terminlogy)

 Orgin stream server: "Seed" of the video delivery

 Edge stream server: Repeater of the origin stream server

 Note:

-Encode / Transcode: It may change the quality
-Encode ~= compile, convert raw video to some format can be played by common players Transcode ~= transpile, translate from one format to another Bit rate ~= video quality, units: kbps / mbps
 Edge stream server ~= content delievery network

 +++